 T = Time-based.
 It also helps to attach a deadline or frequency, and make it realistic too.
 Saying you will eat perfectly every single day just sets you up for failure.
 Life happens.

 - Make a positive change.
 Focus on what you will do, not what you won’t.
 I could have said “Eat less sugar,” (and I’m planning for those fruits and veggies to edge out some sugar) but we feel more inspired doing something good for ourselves.
 Restriction is a quick route to craving.

 - Pick something you enjoy.
 I used to work with psychology professor and health behaviour specialist Tavis Campbell, who likes to say that feeling bad can motivate you to start, but only feeling good can keep you going.
 For example, if you felt crummy January 1 thanks to an overindulgent holiday season, you might buy a treadmill, even if you hate the treadmill.
 After a few weeks of sweating, that bad feeling will go away, but with it goes what motivated you.
 If, on the other hand, you’d signed up for a yoga class, which you love, with a friend, you’d likely be more successful at sticking with it.
-(Bonus: Research shows that we tend to eat less after activity that we think is fun.)

 - Make a plan.
 I ask my clients questions like, “When are you going to start?
 What will you need to do to get ready?
 What’s going to make it difficult?
 How will you prepare for that?”
 In that spirit, I brainstormed these ten simple ways I can eat more fruit/veg at snacks: